HuyTQ-28/fashion-recsys/fashion_recommender_execution_plan.md

     4. After each interaction, generate top-K recommendations (two-stage: Weaviate retrieval + Personal MLP re-ranking) and compare against ground truth (next T=12 purchases).
   - Support two modes from the paper:
     - **Day-by-day cold start:** Delete the user's Redis key (or local dict entry) at end of each day.
-    - **Multi-week personalization:** Keep the user's state across days.
+    - **Multi-week personalization:** Keep the user's state across days (1 week, 2 weeks, 3 weeks).
+  - **⚠️ Key paper finding (Table 2 & 3):** Optimal personalization lifespan is **1-2 weeks**.
+Performance degrades after 2-3 weeks (e-commerce dataset: F1 drops from 407→354 between 1-week and 3-week personalization).
+On H&M, the optimal window is 2 weeks (F1=298 vs 284 for 1-week).
+The simulator must test ALL windows to reproduce this finding.
   - For batch simulation, use `LocalDictBackend` to avoid network overhead.
 For production-realistic testing, use `UpstashRedisBackend`.
 The `MLPLifecycleManager`'s pluggable backend (defined in Step 2.3) makes this seamless.
 - **Input:** Test transaction data (simulated future), trained models, Weaviate
 - **Output:** Per-user recommendation logs, ground-truth comparisons